massimocaprinali/cloud-foundry-public/autoscaling.md

 2. Set **Default Instance Limits** of your application with **Minimum Instance Count** and **Maximum Instance Count** to restrict the scope of resource consumption
 3. Create a series of **Dynamic Scaling Rules** with selected metric types, thresholds and adjustment strategies.
 The following describes related fields in the dynamic scaling rule.

-   **Metric types:** The following metric types are supported in dyanmic scaling rule:
+   **Metric types:** The following metric types are supported in dynamic scaling rule:
    * **Memory used** represents the absolute value of the used memory of your application.
 The unit of _memory utilization_ unit is "MB".
    * **Memory utilization**, a short name of `memory utilization`, is the used memory of the total memory allocated to the application in percentage.
 For example, if the memory usage of the application is 100MB  and memory quota is 200MB, the value of _memory utilization_ is 50%.
    * **CPU** , a short name of `cpu utilization`, is the cpu percentage used by the application.
 The unit of **cpu** is "%".